Welcome to today's edition of the Rush 24-7 podcast.

 Why would any kind of pressure force people like that who definitely want to join the nuclear club to give it up?

-What sanctions are gonna harm?
+What sanctions are going to harm?

-I know War is the last option anybody wants to take, and these are stages that we must go through.
+I know war is the last option anybody wants to take, and these are stages that we must go through.

-It's uh it's a frightening prospect.
+It's a frightening prospect.

-Well, you know, it's it it is a step.
+Well, you know, it is a step.

 We don't have any quarrel with them.

-Uh a policy question.
+A policy question.

-That, of course, is an opinion that uh has been advanced for the purposes of advancing an agenda of a certain group of people.
+That, of course, is an opinion that has been advanced for the purposes of advancing an agenda of a certain group of people.

-But it is perhaps let me ask you, has it has uh the situation in Iraq where we were told weapons of mass destruction attempted nuclear uh build up uh now we're hearing almost identical things about Iran are d the situation in Iraq paralyze us in terms of acting?
+But it is perhaps ⁇ let me ask you - has the situation in Iraq, where we were told weapons of mass destruction, attempted nuclear buildup, now we're hearing almost identical things about Iran.

-He spoke to the UN General Assembly this morning.
+He spoke to the U.N.
+General Assembly this morning.

 That's what we want.